syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endtabs %}

 ### Changing PageCount at run time while filtering

-You can change the [SfDataPager.PageCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PageCount.html)  at runtime based on the records count in ‘on-demand paging’.
-Here, PageCount are modified by filtering the records in run time.
+You can change [SfDataPager.PageCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PageCount.html) at run time based on the records count in ‘on-demand paging’.
+Here, the PageCount is modified by filtering the records at run time.

 {% tabs %}
 {% highlight c# %}